 There are also direct flights from Vancouver to Revelstoke.
 I can’t recommend this though because the airport in Revelstoke is not reliable in bad weather and it really is not worth the risk of being delayed and missing your heli flight into the lodge.

 We look forward to spending the week together with you and exploring the amazing ski terrain that Selkirk Lodge has to offer!

 A gear list for the week is attached below.
 Despite being a mid winter trip you should bring ski crampons.
 They can make a big difference even on a powder skiing week at times.
 If you have any difficulty obtaining these please let me know.
 I have some spares and can likely set you up with a pair.
 You will need a climbing harness with several locking carabiners.
 Please ensure that it fits comfortably over your ski clothes.
 A light weight ice axe may be useful for some of the lines in the area, especially late season (late March-April-May) but if you don’t have one or aren’t interested in that kind of skiing then don’t worry about bringing one.
 We have extras at the lodge in any case.

 The lodge is equipped with 110 VAC power and does have limited Wi-Fi internet access.
 It has a great ski repair area and several sets of high quality skis if you would like to try something different during the week.
-It also has a wonderful sauna for the end of the day, and beer and wine are available to purchase at the lodge.
+It has an indoor hot shower (but now sauna).
+The lodge is BYOB, so feel free to bring your own alcholic beverages!

 - Wool or synthetic ski socks and liner socks

 - Long underwear top – synthetic or wool

 - Light fleece or wool sweater

 - Wind shell – nylon or ‘Schoeller’ type jacket